 Even though it was intended to be a funny moment, the book end of the series was one for this troper.
 The opening animation shows the house being drawn, and the closing animation of the episode "Good-bye To Bloo" shows the house being un-drawn, as if to say "Thanks for watching, but all good things must come to an end."
 Followed by a thanks from Craig McCracken and Lauren Faust in the closing credits.

 In "Busted," Bloo was under the threat of expulsion from the house from Herriman if he kept breaking the rules.
-After accidentally breaking Madam Foster's bust (Get you head out of the gutter!), Wilt offers to take the fall for Bloo, which he politely refuses.
+After accidentally breaking Madam Foster's bust, Wilt offers to take the fall for Bloo, which he politely refuses.
 Considering that this was after Bloo's Flanderization started, you'd expect him to jump at Wilt's offer.

 Although not heartwarming in the usual sense, the times throughout the series where Herriman and Frankie got along and worked together.